jbirddog/blue/tools/bth/README.md

 ## Running

-`./bin/bth test/bth.bs0` will execute a test file and print its TAP output.
+`./bin/bth path/to/test/file.bs0` will execute a test file and print its TAP output.

-`prove -e ./bin/bth --ext bs0 test` will use `prove` to run test files.
+`prove -e ./bin/bth --ext bs0 path/to/tost` will use `prove` to run test files.

 ## Opcodes

 Public opcodes that can be used in tests to produce TAP output.
 Test files written in `blasm` can include `tap.inc` from this repository.
 For an example test file see `test/bth.bla`.
+The BlueVM test suite uses `bth` and contains test files in `../../test`.

 | Opcode | Name | Stack Effect | Description |
 |----|----|----|----|